-PricewaterhouseCoopers LLP has no material interest in any of the Issuer, the Guarantor or ITL.

-- 11. The non-consolidated financial statements of (i) the Issuer for the years ended 30 September 2017 and 30 September 2018 and (ii) ITL for the years ended 30 September 2016 and 30 September 2017 were prepared in accordance with International Financial Reporting Standards and the Companies Act 2006. - 12.
-Certain of the Dealers and their affiliates have engaged, and may in the future engage, in financing, in investment banking and/or commercial banking transactions with, and may perform services for, the Issuer, the Guarantor and their affiliates in the ordinary course of business.
+- 10. Ernst & Young LLP of 1 More London Place, London SE1 2AF, UK has been appointed auditor of the Guarantor, IBF and ITL for the year ending 30 September 2020 and IBFN intends to appoint Ernst & Young LLP as auditor for the initial accounting period of IBFN, which commenced on 22 May 2020 (being its date of incorporation) and ends on 30 September 2020. - Ernst & Young LLP has no material interest in any of the Issuers, the Guarantor or ITL. - 11.
+The non-consolidated financial statements of (i) IBF for the years ended 30 September 2018 and 30 September 2019 and (ii) ITL for the years ended 30 September 2018 and 30 September 2019 were prepared in accordance with UK Generally Accepted Accounting Practice (UK Accounting standards, comprising FRS 101 "Reduced Disclosure Framework") and the Companies Act 2006. - 12.
+Certain of the Dealers and their affiliates have engaged, and may in the future engage, in financing, in investment banking and/or commercial banking transactions (including the provision of loan facilities) with, and may perform services for, any Issuer, the Guarantor and their affiliates in the ordinary course of business.

-Certain of the Dealers and their affiliates may have positions, deal or make markets in the Notes issued under the Programme, related derivatives and reference obligations, including (but not limited to) entering into hedging strategies on behalf of the Issuer, the Guarantor and their affiliates, investor clients, or as principal in order to manage their exposure, their general market risk, or other trading activities.
+Certain of the Dealers and their affiliates may have positions, deal or make markets in the Notes issued under the Programme, related derivatives and reference obligations, including (but not limited to) entering into hedging strategies on behalf of the Issuers, the Guarantor and their affiliates, investor clients, or as principal in order to manage their exposure, their general market risk, or other trading activities.

 In addition, in the ordinary course of their business activities, the Dealers and their affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
-Such investments and securities activities may involve securities and/or instruments of the Issuer or its affiliates.
-Certain of the Dealers or their affiliates that have a lending relationship with the Issuer routinely hedge their credit exposure to the Issuer consistent with their customary risk management policies.
+Such investments and securities activities may involve securities and/or instruments of the Issuers or their respective affiliates.
+Certain of the Dealers or their affiliates that have a lending relationship with the Issuers routinely hedge their credit exposure to the Issuers consistent with their customary risk management policies.
 Typically, such Dealers and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of positions in securities, including potentially the Notes issued under the Programme.
 Any such positions could adversely affect future trading prices of Notes issued under the Programme.
 The Dealers and their affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.